 On Windows 10, there are two major account categories for users: Administrator and Standard User, each with its own set of rights for using a device and apps.
 The Administrator role grant users full system control, allowing them to alter settings globally, install software, run elevated processes, and do pretty much anything else.
 The Standard User account type, on the other hand, is more limited.
 Users using the standard account can interact with apps but cannot install new ones.
 They can alter settings, but only those that will not impact other accounts, therefore global system settings are not permitted.
 If a program or command requires elevated permission, they will need administrator privileges to perform the operation.
+In this article, you will learn how to Change User Account Type in Windows 10.

 It is usually advisable to use an account with standard permissions since it provides a more secure environment.
 However, depending on the circumstances, it may be required to change the account type from Standard User to Administrator (or vice versa), and Windows 10 provides several options for doing so via Settings, Control Panel, User Accounts, PowerShell, and Command Prompt.